 Heron Egret Totem Animal

-People born under the heron totem are naturally curious, but they aren’t the most outward about it.
+People born under the Heron totem are naturally curious, but they aren’t the most outward about it.
 They tend to be introverts, but you can see them going places and stoically observing things.
-This tendency also leads them to being generally innovative, and they’re able to see alternatives by considering all sides of the story.
+This tendency also leads them to being generally innovative, and they are able to see alternatives by considering all sides of the story.

 V